JOANNA BRYAN MS, LMHC

 Prior to becoming a counselor, I worked for many years as a Spanish interpreter in mental health, medical, and social service settings providing language access for individuals coping with wide array of life's challenges.
 I am bilingual in English and Spanish and able to provide therapy in either language.

-My therapeutic approach is deeply rooted in compassion and combines parts work, family systems theories, neurobiology and polyvagal theory, and somatic/body awareness.
+My therapeutic approach is deeply rooted in compassion and combines parts work, family systems theories, neurobiology and polyvagal theory, somatic/body awareness, and expressive mediums such as sand tray therapy.
 I have also completed Level 1 and 2 Training in Lifespan Integration, which is a gentle, body-based trauma-resolution protocol.
 My work is inspired and informed by my deep love for the natural world.
 I believe that all parts of ourselves are trying to make sense of and cope with our experiences.
 All of the parts of who we are have information for us and strive towards healing and liberation, and I believe that each individual and family system can and will move towards greater connection and integration if given the opportunity.

 My Training

-Masters of Science in Counseling, Prescott College, 2020.
+Masters of Science in Counseling Degree, Prescott College, 2020

 Lifespan Integration Level Two Lifespan Integration Seattle, 2022.